-Join our 8 week program supporting the family and friends of people who use methamphetamine
+Join our support program for the family and friends of people who use methamphetamine

-SMART Recovery Australia is providing free support sessions for family members, friends, carers and supporters of people who use methamphetamine.
+SMART Recovery Australia is providing free support sessions dedicated to family members, friends, carers and supporters of people who use methamphetamine.

-The sole aim of the program is to improve your quality of life, coping skills and support system.
+The sole aim of the SMART Family & Friends program is to improve your quality of life, coping skills and support system.
 It is about getting you to regain control of your own life.

-We do this through 8 weekly sessions dedicated to: enabling and enhancing coping, improving resilience and wellbeing, finding the motivation to change, engaging in self-care, challenging thinking and communicating assertively.
+We do this through: Enabling and enhancing coping, improving resilience and wellbeing, finding the motivation to change, engaging in self-care, challenging thinking and communicating assertively.

 We are also working alongside the University of Wollongong in order to improve and evaluate the effectiveness of our of service and program.
 We are looking for participants who are willing to complete a series of questionnaires before and after the program.
 More information on the study, as well as eligibility can be found below.